 Yes.
 International Student Advisors are available to help with immigration and cultural adjustment issues.

 Yes.
 Orientation for international students is held quarterly for new international students.
-For additional information, please visit the Office of International Students and Scholars website.
+For additional information, please visit the International Students and Scholars Services website.

 Must I declare an academic major/degree before I begin my classes at DU?
 Can I change my major/degree after I start classes?

 The University of Denver does not require undergraduate students to declare a major prior to arriving on campus.
-Typically, students will declare a major by the beginning of their second year.
+Typically, students will declare a major by the end of their second year.

 No. Your application must be submitted and complete before an admission decision can be made.
 Please refer to our Accepted Student Profile to see the average qualifications of our admitted students.